User-zwj/Lp/README.md

 All the code is current run on Python 3.6 mainly using NumPy, SciPy, matplotlib, OS, DOLFIN and math.

-### Current Branch - dissertation
+### Current Branch - IJUQ

+Both the notebook and py version for all examples are included.
+They return the same output.
+But there are more detailed explanations in the notebook version.

-- "Almost example.py"
+- "Almost example.py" and "Almost example.ipynb"

-This file is used to generate Table 3.1-3.3, Fig 3.1.
+They are both used to generate Table 1-3, Fig 1.
 After running this file using command:

-    python Appendix\ A.py
+        python Almost\ example.py

-it will automatically print out data in Table 3.1-3.3 on the window.
-Besides that, a directory named "images" will be created automatically (if it does not exist) including all the figures you just generated.
+it will automatically print out data in Table 1-3 on the window.
+Besides that, a directory named "images" will be created automatically (if it does not exist) including all the figures we just generated.

-- "ODE example.py"
+- "ODE example.py" and "ODE example.ipynb"

-This file is used to generate Table 3.4-3.6, Fig 3.2-3.3.
+They are both used to generate Table 4-6, Fig 2-3.
 After running this file using command:

     python ODE\ example.py

-it will automatically print out data in Table 3.4-3.6 on the window.
+it will automatically print out data in Table 4-6 on the window.
 Besides that, a directory named "images" will be created automatically (if it does not exist) including all the figures you just generated.

-- "PDE example.py"
+- "PDE example.py" and "PDE example.ipynb"

-This file is used to generate Table 3.7-3.8, Fig 3.4-3.5.
+They are both used to generate Table 7-8, Fig 4-5.
 You will need data from "Data" directory to help get results.
-(The way to generate these data will be explained later.)
+(The way to generate these data will be explained below.)
 After running this file using command:

     python PDE\ example.py

-it will automatically print out data in Table 3.7-3.8 on the window.
+it will automatically print out data in Table 7-8 on the window.
 Besides that, a directory named "images" will be created automatically (if it does not exist) including all the figures you just generated.

-- "GenerateData.py"
+- "GenerateData.py", "GenerateData.ipynb" and "GenerateData_ParallelVersion.ipynb"

-This file is used to generate data required to run "PDE example.py".
+These are all used to generate data required to run "PDE example.py" or "PDE example.ipynb".
 Note: you can run this file using command:

     python GenerateData.py